MGPHapan/HAPAN_MGP_PA1/README.md

     for n in range(1, len(ulp)-1):
         middle.append(ulp[n])

-//Create automated phase then add the variable you use for printing
+//Create automated phase then add the variable for printing

     print("first:", first)
     print("middle:", middle)